alanjames1987/marilyn/README.md

 Befores and afters are similar to Mongoose's `pre` and `post` events.
 Befores are triggered before all querys, and afters are after the query.

-All befores and afters are passed data that they can manipulate and a next method, which must be called in order to progress the flow control.
+All befores and afters, except for `update`, are passed data that they can manipulate and a next method, which must be called in order to progress the flow control.

+The update `before` is passed three parameters, the old data, the new data, and next.

 ```js
 // myModel.js